MathiasLiebold/photo-rename/README.md

 | any                        | 1970-01-01 14.15.16 | any          | 1970-01-01 14.15.16 ()      | Date taken    |
 | IMG-20181221-WA0016        | any                 | any          | 2018-12-21 (WA0016)         | WhatsApp      |

+# Build instructions
+Build with maven by executing the following command: "mvn clean package assembly:single".

 # Known issues to be addressed
 * Time of video files is not correct.